Mac Basics: Using Windows on your Mac with Boot Camp

 - Boot Camp Assistant, which is located in /Applications/Utilities/ .
 You can also open Launchpad and type Boot Camp Assistant in the search field.

-- Supported Windows installation media.
+- A DVD or downloaded (ISO) "full version" of Windows installation media.
 Boot Camp does not include Windows.

 - For additional requirements, see Boot Camp: System requirements for Microsoft Windows